neil7057/beach_hut_society/README.md

         *   Password: 12345678

         Has access to create tag, threads and comments and access to edit own created threads and content.
-        Has Thread posts and comments.
+        Has Thread posts but has not commentted on other users' Thread posts.

         *   Username: noposts@user.bhas
         *   Password: 12345678